-2.5 SCORING A PEG POINT A ball may score a peg point only when it is a rover.
-A rover scores a peg point by hitting the peg.
-It is then said to be pegged out and is removed from the game.
-Only when the striker's ball is a rover may it cause another rover to score a peg point.
+2.5 SCORING A PEG POINT A ball may score a peg point only when it is a rover ball.
+A rover ball scores a peg point by hitting the peg; it is then said to be pegged out and is removed from the game.
+Only when the striker's ball is a rover ball may it cause another rover ball to score a peg point.